5bhuv4n35h/openluck/README.md

 # openfuck_oscp

 ## modified the code on line 671

-## download ptrace-kmod.c from https://packetstormsecurity.com/files/download/30973/ptrace-kmod.c s
+## download ptrace-kmod.c from https://packetstormsecurity.com/files/download/30973/ptrace-kmod.c

 ## host  ptrace-kmod.c in apache server and replace the url with apache